 At Black Bears Polo Club we are fortunate enough to not only have a wealth of experience and expertise amongst our staff - whether that be on a permanent or seasonal basis – our team is also blessed with a 'can do' attitude and an attention to detail that ensures that Black Bears Polo Club deservedly enjoys its reputation as being amongst the finest polo clubs in the UK.

 Rob Cudmore – Polo Manager

 A third generation polo player and former Australian international, Rob Cudmore brings a wealth of his experience to the role of Polo Manager at Black Bears.
-Responsible not only for the Black Bears ponies but also for the smooth running of all the polo that takes place at Lower Bolney Farm, his twenty six years in the business of running polo clubs and teams will stand him in very good stead as he steers Black Bears along its transition from private polo facility to one of the biggest and most prestigious clubs in the UK, with a huge number of players based on site, and tournaments every weekend across the levels.
+Responsible not only for the Black Bears ponies but also for the smooth running of all the polo that takes place at Lower Bolney Farm, his twenty eight years in the business of running polo clubs and teams stand him in very good stead as he steers Black Bears along its transition from private polo facility to one of the biggest and most prestigious clubs in the UK, with a huge number of players based on site, and tournaments every weekend across the levels.